 This WNED PBS production premiered in September 2005.

 Buffalo's Outer Harbor - A Community Discussion |Watch

 The Outer Harbor represents one of the most important opportunities for Western New York to reclaim its waterfront.
 Community leaders debate how to build on the success that is happening at Canalside and the Inner Harbor, examining issues of water quality, public access and economic development.
 Watch a community discussion about the future of Buffalo’s Outer Harbor.

-This WNED-TV production premiered in May 2014.
+This WNED PBS production premiered in May 2014.